 Telematics or Driver Tracking Program Discounts: Many insurance companies also offer driver tracking program discounts.
 These telematics programs require you to install a tracking device in your vehicle (or use an app) to track your driving habits.
 Good drivers can save up to 30%.
 As a teenage driver, that could mean thousands of dollars in savings.

-Top Five Cheapest Car Insurance Companies for Teens
+Top Twenty Cheapest Car Insurance Companies for Teens

 Certain car insurance companies are known for offering relatively cheap rates to teenage drivers.
 Based on our research, here are the top five cheapest car insurance companies for teen drivers: